 Effie gasps.
 I ignore the questionable looks from Finnick and Boggs.
 All I can think of is Bonnie and that old communicator.
 Is this really the man, who it belonged to?
 How did he end up here?
-These are the words I want to say, but can't after seeing the his uniform.
+These are the words I want to say, but can't after seeing his uniform.
 Instead, a cold harshness triggers in my voice.

 "Why does the Capitol want you dead?"
 I demand.

 Cooper stiffens slightly.
 "They found out I was a contact for the rebels."
 I can tell he's attempting to speak up, but he's still barely audible.
 "They caught me sending information to Plutarch Heavensbee."